The Most Classic New Orleans Restaurants guide image

 Commander’s Palace opened in the 1890s and is the quintessential New Orleans restaurant.
 This Garden District landmark serves all of the local staples, like turtle soup, gumbo, and barbecue shrimp, and it’s a great option for when getting a little dressed up sounds fun.
 If you want to drink 25-cent martinis while doing so, though, make a reservation for lunch, when you can get two courses for under $30 and a few cocktails that will collectively cost you less than a dollar.
 Depending on how you feel afterward, check out the historic Lafayette Cemetery across the street—this is one of the few instances when pregaming a trip to a cemetery makes complete sense.

-One of the best free things you can do in New Orleans is walk through the Garden District on Magazine Street.
+One of the best free things you can do in New Orleans is walk through Uptown and the Garden District on Magazine Street.
 The whole stretch is lined with restaurants, bars, and shops, so you can snack and drink as you go.
 But one place you’ll want to prioritize for dinner is La Petite Grocery, a bistro that does modern takes on Creole fine dining.
-While the whole menu is excellent, the blue crab beignets and pasta with turtle ragu are especially good.
+While the whole menu is excellent, the alligator bolognese is especially good.

 If you only have brunch once in New Orleans, it should be at Brennan’s.
 This place opened more than 70 years ago and is known for both its excellent service and classic food, like eggs benedict and gumbo.
 If morning drinking is something you’re interested in, make sure to try the brandy milk punch.
 And if you don’t feel like battling the horde of bachelorette parties that flock to Brennan’s earlier in the day, dinner is also a great option.
 Save room for the bananas foster, which is set aflame table-side and falls in the category of foods that you should probably not recreate at home.